sayiarin/SayiAvatarTools/Editor/CustomInspector/README.md

 ## TextureArrayManagerEditor

-A custom Editor for [CreateTexture2DArrayFromSelection.cs](../MenuItem/CreateTexture2DArrayFromSelection.cs).
+A custom Editor for the [TextureArrayManager](../ScriptableObjects/TextureArrayManager.cs).

 This allows for a much nicer workflow when working with Texture2DArrays because this object will keep references to the original images and the array size and content can be changed at will.